 |Associate Research Scientistemail@example.com||+357 22 208 724|

-With a background in humanities (BA, MA in History of Art, 2002; Diploma of Specialization in Protection and Valorisation of Historical & Artistic Heritage, 2005; Ph.D. in E-learning Development and Delivery, 2009; BA in Cultural Heritage, 2014), his research activity has been focused in the last decade on applying 3D modelling techniques in the field of humanities and cultural heritage.
+With a background in humanities (BA, MA in History of Art, 2002; Diploma of Specialization in Protection and Valorisation of Historical & Artistic Heritage, 2005; Ph.D. in E-learning Development and Delivery, 2009; BA in Cultural Heritage, 2014), his research activity has been focused on applying 3D modeling techniques in the field of humanities and cultural heritage.

 Dante was a visiting scholar at The Institute for Advanced Technology in the Humanities (University of Virginia, USA, 2008) and a Research Fellow at the Italian National Agency for New Technologies, Energy and Sustainable Economic Development ENEA (2009-2015).